 If your work situation makes it unfeasible to have a complete day off on Fridays, then you can still honour this leader of days as follows:

 - Try to work half-day or reduce your hours on Friday.
 For example, if you control your work through appointments (like a plumber or tutor) then schedule them for the morning so you’re freed up as much as possible from Jumu’a time onwards.
+You can check out this site to learn more about plumbing as I mentioned about it.

 - If you’re a man, do not miss Jumu’a Salah under any circumstances.
 Make sure you explain to your boss, early on, ideally before you sign a contract, that your religion requires you to attend Friday Prayers.
 Many can make it in their lunch break.